Momentum-Team-13/momentum-team-13.github.io/technical-presentations.md

 layout: default
 ---

-# Team Eleven Technical Presentations
+# Team Twelve Technical Presentations

-- Phase 1: _Thursday, Feb 17_ 2:00 pm
+- Phase 1: _Thursday, April 14_ 2:00 pm

 Each student will give a short technical talk about a JavaScript project that they worked on during the previous weeks of the phase.